artefactual/archivematica/CONTRIBUTING.md

 PEP8 is a daunting document, but there are very good linters available that you can run to check style in your code.

+* The [Black](https://github.com/ambv/black) tool formats the code automatically.
+The output is deterministic for any given input.
+Editor integration is possible.

 * The [flake8](https://pypi.python.org/pypi/flake8) tool checks for style problems as well as errors and complexity.
 It can be used at the command line or as a plugin in your preferred text editor/IDE.
 The Archivematica [continuous integration system](https://travis-ci.org/artefactual/archivematica) will currently check code for compliance against flake8.

+We have integrated these tools with our CI, i.e. pull requests will fail to build when the tools above report errors.

-* Additionally [Pylint](https://www.pylint.org/) is used by developers internally at Artefactual to highlight other potential areas of improvement during code-review.
+Additionally [Pylint](https://www.pylint.org/) is used by developers internally at Artefactual to highlight other potential areas of improvement during code-review.

 #### Some extra notes